 It's a healthy choice

 Like broccoli, cauliflower, kale and Brussels sprouts, cabbage is a member of the Brassica family, those veggies that may help prevent cancer.
-Cabbage is packed full of antioxidants, it's an excellent source of Vitamins C and K, and it's also an important source of fiber.
+Cabbage is packed full of antioxidants and it's an excellent source of Vitamins C and K. It's also an important source of fiber.
 One cup of cabbage contains only 5 grams of net carbs.

 It's cheap!